claviska/SimpleImage/README.md

         ->saveAs('./some-path/new-image.jpg', 90) // You can specify quality as a second parameter in percents within range 0-100
         ->saveAs('./some-path/new-image.png')     // Or convert it into another format by extention (gif|jpeg|png)

-        // Flip
-        ->flip('x')    // Flip the image horizontally
-        ->flip('y')    // Flip the image vertically
-        ->flip('xy')   // Flip the image horizontally and vertically ->autoOrient() // Adjust the orientation if needed (physically rotates/flips the image based on its EXIF 'Orientation' property)

         // Resizing
         ->resize(320, 200)          // Resize the image to 320x200
         ->thumbnail(100, 75)        // Trim the image and resize to exactly 100x75 (crop center if needed)